secretstartups/handbook/customer-success/vision/index.html.md

 ## Capabilities Roadmap

-The following shows the high-level view of the capabilties that we will be developing as mature our customer success team, processes and systems.
+The following shows the high-level view of the capabilities that we will be developing as mature our customer success team, processes and systems.
 [A pdf version for viewing.](images/gitLab_customer_success_capabilities_roadmap.pdf)
 ![GitLab Capabilities Roadmap](images/capabilities-roadmap.jpeg)

 ## Objective